numaproj/numaflow/docs/user-guide/autoscaling.md

         disabled: true
 ```

+**Notes**

+Numaflow autoscaling does not apply to some types of vertices, following source vertices can not be autoscaled as these sources do not persist the data, thus no way to calculate their pending messages.

+- Generator
+- HTTP
+- Nats

 ### Kubernetes HPA

 [Kubernetes HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) is supported in Numaflow for any type of Vertex.
 To use HPA, remember to point the `scaleTargetRef` to the vertex as below, and disable Numaflow autoscaling in your Pipeline spec.